Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 their shift.
 However, an outgoing **Primary** may be near enough resolving an [SRE] issue that it makes more sense for him/her to carry it completion rather than hand it off.

-## Scheduling and Load Balancing

-To balance [SRE] work load, the **Primary** role is rotated among team members.
-However, a number of factors can complicate a simple round-robin approach including percent-time assignments of team members, alternate work schedules, working remotely, travel, vacations, multi-day trainings, etc.

-Round-robin assignment may lead to a fair load by head-count but isn't weighted by percent-time assignments.
-From a percent-time assignment perspective, it might be more appropriate for a 50% time developer to serve as **Primary** only half as often as a 100% time developer.

-For teams where a majority of developers divide their time across multiple projects, it may make sense to use 50% as the *nominal* developer assignment.
-The aim is an approximately round-robin load balancing where contributors who are more than 50% time are occasionally assigned an extra shift.

 ## A Common Misconception: [SRE] is an Interruption to Product Development